 He could certainly bathe daily instead of stinking.
 He could definitely talk to us and behave more nicely.
 He didn’t have to be addicted to his father’s mobile phone.
 I was being fair in judging him – or so I thought.

-But as I spoke to my mom in detail about it, I realized how much more unprivileged he was than what I thought.
+But as I spoke to my mom in detail about it, I realized how much more unprivileged he was than I thought.
 In the absence of school, he has no way to engage himself.
-No books, toys, board games or any of the other playthings we enjoy.
+No books, toys, board games, or any of the other playthings we enjoy.